This is a guide for directors, teachers and club owners, explaining in detail how to run an event using the RealBridge web app.

 Send chat button to send chat to lobby (anyone can use this).

 ANNOUNCE button is visible only for Director/Deputy Director.
 Announcements go to all tables, and the lobby.
 Announcements are centered and delimited by spade symbols.
+Note: To do a video broadcast, see the Broadcast section under Communications.

 Lobby: panel shows list of people in lobby; number in brackets shows how many people are in the lobby.

-Below the yellow band—on the left—tables
+Under the yellow band—on the left—tables

 (changed 21 December 2020)